 Even though Gunung Datuk is located in Negeri Sembilan, you only need about an hour and a half to get to the foot of this mountain by car.
 The hike here might not be the best for amateurs as there is a mixture of steep inclines and rocks that you’ll need to maneuver as you ascend through the verdant forest greens.

-It’s a rather long hike (it could take up to seven hours) but once you see a bunch of huge rocks ahead of you, then you’re almost at the end of it.
+Unlike most of the hiking trails near K.L., this one is a rather long hike (it could take up to seven hours).
+However, once you see a bunch of huge rocks ahead of you, then you’re almost at the end of it.
 Towards the end, you’ll have to make your way up a few large rocks using ladders (don’t worry, they’re anchored to the rocks).
 How exciting!
 At the top, you’ll be able to enjoy a breathtaking view of Rembau and if you’re lucky, you might even spot a few rainbows due to the climate there!

 Approximate height: 890 metres